FarronF/limerick-council-meetings/meetings/2021/10/19-Meeting of the Travel & Transportation Strategic Policy Committee/Agenda - Meeting of the Travel & Transportation Strategic Policy Committee - 19th October 2021.md

 how serious the problem of speeding is in particular areas and ascertain areas where

-speed reduction measures need to be introduced.---
+speed reduction measures need to be introduced.
+---